gradle/gradle/design-docs/unified-configuration-and-task-model.md

 > Tested via `ModelRuleInspectorTest`.

-- Task container is added as a `TaskContainer`, and `AbstractProject` has to synchronize changes to this into the model space.
 - Need some mechanism for the ComponentReport task to determine whether the TestSuites model is available or not.
 The mechanism should be internal at this stage, eg add a `ModelRegistry.find()` or throw a specific exception thrown by `ModelRegistry.get()`.

 > This is there via `ModelRegistry.element()`.